Every application container includes a single web server process (currently Nginx), behind which runs your application. The

 false.
 In a PHP application this will typically be the front controller such as

 /app.php.
 This entry works similar to

 passthrudoes not begin with the same value as the location key it is under, the passthru may evaluate to another entry.
 That may be useful when you want different cache settings for different paths, for instance, but want missing files in all of them to map back to the same front controller.
 See the example block below.

-index: The file or files to consider when serving a request for a directory and can be a file name, an array of file names, or null.
-(Typically
+index: The files to consider when serving a request for a directory: an array of file names or null. (typically

 ruleskeys for this location.

 expires: How long to allow static assets from this location to be cached (this enables the

 Expiresheaders) and can be a time or -1 for no caching (default).
 Times can be suffixed with "ms" (milliseconds), "s" (seconds), "m" (minutes), "h" (hours), "d" (days), "w" (weeks), "M" (months, 30d) or "y" (years, 365d).